pcdavies/kubernetes-tutorial/WindowsNode.md

 ### **Step 1**: Download Windows server 1809

+- Search for Windows 1809 server edition trial, or use an internal ISO

 ### **Step 2**: Install the Windows Image:

 - Using VMWare Fusion, install widnows server 1809 image - the following screen shots will provide an overview the options I selected to install the image